 How to Fold an Origami Gift Box

 To make your paper origami box, you will need two sheets of square paper.
 Scrapbook paper is preferred for this project because it is slightly thicker and gives you a sturdier box.
-Using 12-inch x 12-inch scrapbook paper results in a box that is 4 1/4 inches x 4 1/4 inches.
+Using 12-inch by 12-inch scrapbook paper results in a box that is 4 1/4 inches by 4 1/4 inches.
 You can choose matching papers for the base and the lid or pick two patterns that are slightly different to add a bit of contrast to the project.

 02 of 07